 Differentiation, exposure and visibility

 You may be the best dancer in the world but that will not take you anywhere if you’re dancing in the dark.
 You need to bring your gifts, talents and skills to the attention of the people who can recognise and reward you for it.

 I love the way Michael Hyatt puts it: “Great ideas are no longer enough.
 Without a platform – something that enables you to get seen and heard – you don’t stand a chance.
-Having an awesome product, an outstanding service, or a compelling cause is no longer enough.”Demonstrate your talents & skills to the people who can recognise & reward you.
+Having an awesome product, an outstanding service, or a compelling cause is no longer enough.”Demonstrate your talents and skills to the people who can recognise and reward you.
 Click To Tweet

-Jesus gave an even clearer picture when coaching his guys several centuries ago: “You are the light of the world — like a city on a hilltop that cannot be hidden.
+Jesus gave an even clearer picture when coaching his team members several centuries ago: “You are the light of the world — like a city on a hilltop that cannot be hidden.
 No one lights a lamp and then puts it under a basket.
 Instead, a lamp is placed on a stand, where it gives light to everyone in the house.”
-Matthew 5:14-15 NLT
+Matthew 5:14-15

 Applied in the business or professional context, the lamp represents your skills, abilities and talents.
 The light is the value you create with those assets and the lampstand is your platform for showcasing that value.
 If you’re fine with being a local champion then you don’t need an online platform.
 But if the thought of making global impact has ever crossed your mind you need a platform, the centre of which is a professional website that demonstrates your expertise and communicates the value you have to offer.